 Remote Learning Guidance for Parents (including SEND support): Remote Education information for parents

-In the event of a bubble bursting or school closure, we will revert to Remote Learning.
-This will consist of a range of live lesson, video lessons, drop in sessions and registration time
+In the event of school closure and the need to revert to Remote Learning the day will consist of a range of live lesson, video lessons, drop in sessions and registration time